jtb21091/DiabeticAthletes/README.md

 # DiabeticAthletes
-A simple website, data, links and information for T1D athletes and actors and actresses so that people can find them in one source
+A simple website, data, links and information for T1D athletes, musicians, actors and actresses so that people can find them in one source.

 This is a work in progress.